BeSaRa/analyzer/README.md

 npm run start
 ```

-it will run backend server on port 8000 you can access it by `http://localhost:8000` and check if you get
+it will run backend the application on port 8000 you can access it by `http://localhost:8000`
-message `API Working` means your backend server ready for taking the requests from UI

 ### run the tool on dev server (webpack-dev-server)